Frequently asked questions about the pay subsidy reform

 **duration of the support is at most the duration of the employment relationship -

-The regulation would be simplified by limiting the pay subsidy mainly to unemployed jobseekers who are disadvantaged or have reduced working capacity to promote their employment.
+Regulation will be simplified by limiting the pay subsidy mainly to promote the employment of unemployed jobseekers who are disadvantaged or have reduced working capacity.

-In future, pay subsidy could be granted to
+In the future, pay subsidy may be granted to

 - those aged 15 to 24 years